Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The GPR87 antibody is directed against the distal end of the carboxyl-terminal tail of mouse, rat and human GRP87.
-It can be used to detect total GPR87 receptors in Western blots independent of phosphorylation.
-The GPR87 antibody can...
+The non-phospho SCTR receptor antibody is directed against the distal end of the carboxyl-terminal tail human SCTR receptor.
+It can be used to detect total SCTR receptors in Western blots independent of phosphorylation.
+It can also be...

 375.00 € *